ErinFlyingSkyRocket/DjOpenKB/documentations/SMTP_RELAY_NOTIFICATIONS.md

 1. The SMTP relay must permit the dedicated service account to authenticate and send using `SMTP_FROM_EMAIL`.
 2. The relay must provide TLS, usually STARTTLS on TCP `587`.
 3. Configure the relay DNS hostname shown on its TLS certificate.
 Do not use a raw IP address for a TLS connection.
 4. For a private-CA or self-signed relay certificate, place its public trust certificate in `ldap-certs/exchange-smtp.crt` and configure `SMTP_RELAY_CA_CERT_FILE`.
+For the current Exchange lab, export the certificate through the Windows GUI and prepare it on Linux using [EXCHANGE_SMTP_RELAY_READINESS_AND_SETUP.md](EXCHANGE_SMTP_RELAY_READINESS_AND_SETUP.md).
 For a CA-issued relay already trusted by the container, leave the setting blank.
 5. The `web` container must be able to resolve and reach the relay hostname on its configured port.
 6. Each intended reviewer must have a valid Django `User.email` address within the configured recipient-domain allowlist.
 Active Directory users normally receive their email value from the existing LDAP mapping during login.